 Driving Employee Engagement within a Hybrid Work Model

 So, what can companies do to drive greater employee engagement even when their people are not always present in the office?
-Let’s look at what some are doing to sustain corporate culture while providing work flexibility.
+Let’s look at what some are doing to sustain corporate culture while providing work flexibility through a hybrid work model.

 - Inspirational Environment: By creating an office environment that supports collaboration and other modes of work, companies can foster interdependence with their colleagues in working together to achieve common goals.
 Making the workplace a destination that employees want to go to can create an environment that enhances culture and comradery.